WELCOME TO DEATH POSITIVE DC

 to talk about pet/animal death and grief

-to learn about relevant events going on in or near DC
+to find out about events going on in or near DC

-Death Positive DC welcomes people who are very comfortable talking about death as well as people who have death anxiety and may be having their very first conversations about death.
+Death Positive DC welcomes people who are comfortable talking about death as well as people who have anxiety around death and may be having their very first conversation about it.
 Wherever you are on that spectrum, you are welcome to participate as much or as little as you want.

 Death Positive DC started as Facebook group on May 15, 2017.
-That small online group is now an active online community (with almost 600 members on Facebook and 850 followers on Instagram) as well as a very engaged in-person community.
+It is now an active online community (with various social media platforms) and a very engaged in-person/virtual community.

 I have been fascinated by death since childhood.
 Death has been a big part of my life, so it feels normal and natural for me to think and talk about it.